Canine Naturals Dog Food Review

 Above-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the peas and flaxseed meal, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas and flaxseed meal, this looks like the profile of a kibble containing a notable amount of meat.

-Canine Naturals is a grain-inclusive dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.
+Canine Naturals is a grain-inclusive dry dog food using a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.

 Has Canine Naturals Dog Food Been Recalled?